 The BP-MOM Trial – Dr. Smith

-Recruitment to begin in July 2020!
+Recruitment to begin in Fall 2020!

 A randomized open-label trial evaluating a nurse-led breastfeeding self-efficacy intervention (BSEI).
 Following childbirth, breastfeeding mothers who have been diagnosed with a hypertensive disorder of pregnancy will be recruited in to the study.
 Women will be randomly allocated to the BSEI group or a standard postpartum care group.
 The trial will evaluate rates of breastfeeding, blood pressure, weight retention, postpartum depression and anxiety, and participant satisfaction at 3, 6 and 12 months postpartum.